letung3105/vgu-thesis-code/Covid19ModelVN/README.md

                         span
   train_growing_trajectory_two_stages
-                        train the model by iteratively growing time span, then use LBFGS train_whole_trajectory
+                        train the model by iteratively growing time span, then use BFGS train_whole_trajectory
                         train the model on the whole time span train_whole_trajectory_two_stages
-                        train the model on the whole time span, then use LBFGS
+                        train the model on the whole time span, then use BFGS

 positional arguments:
   model_name            name of the model that will be used (type: